Company FAQs

 2How do you determine if the bacteria species are Viable?

-Viable or Live bacteria once removed from the host environment it will take about 7 days for the DNA to die or degrade and become non-viable.
+• Viable (or live) bacteria once removed from the host environment will take weeks for the DNA to die or degrade and become non-viable.

-1. If you refrigerate the sample it will be good for weeks.
-If you freeze the sample, the DNA will not degrade, and will be good forever.
+• If you refrigerate the sample, it will be good for weeks.
+If you freeze the sample, the DNA will not degrade and will be good for a significant length of time.

-3. If the bacterial species is listed in our report it has met our criteria for DNA reads.
+• If the bacterial species is listed in our report, it has met our criteria for DNA reads.

 3Interpretation of the lab report - what does all this mean?

-3. All bacteria / microorganisms will move to a biofilm phenotype.
+• All bacteria/microorganisms will move to a biofilm phenotype.

 4Questions on species detected:

-B. Is there a cut off of which species to treat?
+• Is there a cut-off of which species to treat?

 5What is found in non-infected patients?

 You will find microorganism DNA in healthy people BUT you are going to have other diagnostic information to indicate infection.
-We give you precise information on what was detected at the site.
+We provide precise information on what was detected at the site.

 6Why doesn't the combined % of species add up to 100%?